MultiTonic/thinking-dataset/docs/02c_TESTING.md

 pytest tests/
 ```

-This command will run all the tests in the specified directory, ensuring that each component of the data pipeline functions as expected.
+This command runs all the tests in the specified directory, ensuring that each component of the data pipeline functions as expected.

 ## Conclusion